fleetdm/fleet/handbook/company/product-marketing-manager.md

 at Fleet you will get the chance to…

 In your first 120 days:
-- 🏋🏻 Train under our marketing and product teams to learn the ins and outs of Fleet, build and execute a strategy for our Product Marketing team and learn how to work with Sales to create outstanding product marketing materials.
+- 🏋🏻 Train under our marketing and product teams to learn the ins and outs of Fleet, build and execute a strategy for our Product Marketing team and learn how to work with Product and Marketing to create outstanding enterprise marketing materials.
 - ⏫ Work hand-in-hand with the sales team by joining sales enablement meetings, customer calls and office hours to understand the pain points of our prospects and customers.
 - 🥇 Be the most informed person at Fleet about the capabilities of the product and how those features translate to value within the market.
 - 🚀 Manage product launches across multiple teams and rollout new products with flare and pomp by collaborating with Design, PR, Growth Marketing and Field Marketing owners.